maxchu0523/invoicing-app/README.md

 - React Hook Form: Used to build forms in React.
 Reduced code needed to handle form and reduce unnecessary re-renders.
 - React Router: Used for page routing.
 - Axios: Utilized for making API calls.
-- Vite + React Testing Library: Works seamlessly with Vite for testing.
+- Vitest + React Testing Library: Works seamlessly with Vite for testing.
 - JSON Server: Used for local mock backend server.
 - Visual Studio Code: Chosen as the familiar code editor.
 - ChatGPT + Copilot: Used to save time on redundant tasks.